 Are you an expectant mother and/or birth parent looking to place your child for adoption in New Jersey?
 If you answered yes, then reading this article will increase your knowledge and confidence about the adoption placing process.
 Whether you go through the adoption journey with an agency, an attorney, an adoption specialist, or on your own, there will be a detailed guide for each route.
 The adoption placing process in New Jersey may feel complex, but there is an abundance of helpful and informative links in this article to help you make the right choice for your child such as “Pregnant & Considering Adoption?
 10 Things To Know.”
-In addition, if you’re contemplating placing an older child for adoption, here’s a great article to reference.
+Also, if you’re contemplating placing an older child for adoption, here’s a great article to reference.

 Here’s what you need to know about Adoption NJ.